Heating oil explained

 Heating oil tanks are made from fabricated steel or plastic and can be installed inside, outside or underground.
 Either type can be single-skinned, double-skinned (where the tank has two layers) or integrally bunded (bund means protective layer).

-Integrally bunded tanks consist of one tank sitting within another, the outside one housing the main tank's fittings and vents.
+Integrally bunded tanks consist of one tank sitting within another, the outside one housing the main tank's fittings and vents (see image gallery below).
 These tanks offer better protection than double-skinned tanks as there is more room between the two layers to prevent oil leaking externally.

 Read on to find out all you need to know about heating oil tanks, including the types, essential measures to safeguard against leaks, and maintenance.

-If you're thinking of updating your heating system, it's worth taking a look at our boiler reviews, which include oiler boilers - just use the left-hand menu to select the type you want.
+If you're thinking of updating your heating system, it's worth taking a look at our oil boiler reviews to find out which have been rated the most reliable by customers and heating engineers.

 Heating oil tanks: what you need to know